Site Specific Safety and Health Program

 Emergency Response Plan

-This Emergency Response Plan (E.R.P.) is specifically developed for Consigli Construction Management work associated with the Union College Reamer Dining Reno.
+This Emergency Response Plan (E.R.P.) is specifically developed for Consigli Construction work associated with at the JFK Library Legacy Gallery Renovation project.

-The construction site is located 807 Union St Schenectady, NY 12308 Location for the project field office is currently at the Project jobsite (notifications of any changes will be provided).
+The construction site is located on at the John F. Kennedy Presidential Library and Museum in Boston, MA.
+The address for project is Columbia Point.
+Boston, MA 02125.
+The location for the project field office is currently at the Project jobsite (notifications of any changes will be provided).
 When determined, the field office will become the Emergency Operations Center (EOC).